I have a greenish discharge that comes out both nipples if they are squeezed. The color appears to sometimes have a blood/green look.

 Is there any need to be concerned?

-Your health care provider can also do a complete breast examination to make sure there's nothing abnormal that can be felt within your breasts.
-Depending on the outcome of the laboratory work and the breast examination, your provider might recommend that you undergo a mammogram or an ultrasound examination of your breasts to check for cysts, fibrocystic changes, ductal ectasia, or tumors.
+Based on what you’ve described, it’s recommended that you speak with your health care provider.
+They’ll be able to complete a breast examination to make sure there's nothing abnormal that can be felt within your breasts.
+Depending on the outcome, they might recommend that you undergo a mammogram or an ultrasound to check for cysts, fibrocystic changes, ductal ectasia, or tumors.

 Finally, to continue to maintain your breast health, it may be appropriate and helpful for you to learn how to conduct breast self-exams.
 That way, you’re able to familiarize yourself with your breast tissue and more easily identify any atypical changes.
 For more information, check out Mayo Clinic's tips on how to give yourself a breast exam.
 As an added level of screening, you can also get regular clinical breast exams from your medical provider.
 The American College of Obstetrics and Gynecologists notes that this can occur every one to three years if you’re in your 20s or 30s, or once a year if you’re 40 years or older for those assigned female at birth.

 Here’s to putting your breast health forward!Alice!